WojMam/qr_generator/README.md

 ## Plan for the future:

-- Full refactor
+- [x] Full refactor
-- Links in the seperate file, not hardcoded in the code
+- [X] Links in the seperate file, not hardcoded in the code
-- Possibility to put you own link in the command line
+- [ ] Possibility to put you own link in the command line
-- GUI?
+- [ ] GUI

 ## License